How Just Mortgage Brokers Can Help You

 A poor credit rating can be caused by any of a variety of events, such as missed repayments on loans, late payments on cards and outright payment defaults.
 Even the lack of a credit history can make life extremely difficult when you need to apply for a mortgage.
 These various ‘bad credit events’ affect your credit score in different ways.

-One of the most detrimental things you can have linked to your name with regard to your credit status is a County Court Judgment, or CCJ, which can hamper your chances of getting a credit card, opening a bank account – or finding a mortgage.
+One of the most detrimental things you can have linked to your name with regard to your credit status is a County Court Judgment, or CCJ, which can hamper your chances of getting a credit card, opening a bank account – or be finding a mortgage.

 What is a CCJ?